The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Invader's Binary Code (red) is a signed screenprint, created in 2007 and is estimated to be worth between £3,050 and £4,600.
-This artwork has an auction history of two sales since its entry to the market on 23rd February 2020.
-Over the past five years, the average annual growth rate of this work is 5%.
+The value of Invader's Binary Code (red) is estimated to be worth between £3,050 and £4,550.
+This signed screenprint, created in 2007, has shown consistent value growth since its first sale in February 2020.
+The artwork has an impressive auction history, having been sold twice at auction.
+The average annual growth rate of this work is 17%.
 The edition size of this artwork is limited to 50.

 Unlock up-to-the-minute market data on Invader's Binary Code (red), login or create a free account today